-The Company will continue to increase and grow its market share and sales globally as a result of its expanded product offering, the addition of new customers, geographically diverse manufacturing capabilities and market reach.
+The Company's expanded product offering, organic customer diversity, new customer additions and market reach, supports its global market share.
 International expansion continues to be an area of focus for HPS.
 Past acquisitions have broadened the Company's product offering and manufacturing capabilities in cast resin transformer technology as well as expanded the HPS footprint in India and Europe.

-HPS' commitment to its growth strategy is evidenced by its acquisition activities, commitment to capital investment and vertical integration strategies such as the Corefficient joint venture.
+HPS' growth strategy is evidenced by its acquisition activities, commitment to capital investment and vertical integration strategies, such as the Corefficient joint venture.
+HPS' market diversification strategies provide a business hedge, as the Company is not single market or industry dependent.